Nathaniel Gordon

-Nathaniel Gordon (February 6, 1826 – February 21, 1862) was an American slave trader who was the only person in the United States to be tried, convicted and executed for having "engaged in the slave trade" under the Piracy Law of 1820.
+Nathaniel Gordon (February 6, 1826 – February 21, 1862) was an American slave trader who was the only person in the United States to be tried, convicted, and executed by the federal government for having "engaged in the slave trade" under the Piracy Law of 1820.

 Early life

 Gordon was born in Portland, Maine.
 He went into shipping and eventually owned his own ship.
 He had a wife named Elizabeth and a two-year-old son named Nathaniel at the time of his final voyage to Africa.

 When Gordon was 12, his father was arrested for attempting to smuggle slaves into the United States.
 The law stated that he should be deemed a pirate and given a mandatory death sentence.
 However, there are no records of how the case was resolved, albeit it is known that Gordon's father was not executed.